ahmetb/runsd/README.md

 ## Limitations and Known Issues

-1. Streaming with SSE or gRPC works, however WebSockets are untested.
-Hopefully your backends aren't talking to each other using WebSockets.
 1. All names like `http://NAME` will resolve to a Cloud Run URL even  if they don't exist.
 Therefore, for example, if `http://hello` doesn't exist, it will will still be routed to a URL as if it existed, and it will get HTTP 404.